jrfnl/clearPHP/rules/no-php4-class-syntax.md

 ```

 In PHP 4, properties were declared using the `var` keyword.
 This keyword is still available, and is a synonym of `public`.
-However, it should be replaced by `public` or another visibility.
+However, it should be replaced by `public` or another visibility indicator.

 ```php
 <?php